FusionAuth/fusionauth-site/site/_posts/2022-09-30-nodejs-and-twitter-oauth.md

 Note that this uses a public `.env` file containing hard-coded database passwords and is not suitable for production use.

 For Twitter integration, we recommend setting up FusionAuth on a publicly available URL.
-This is because Twitter does not redirect to `localhost` addresses for [oAuth callbacks](https://stackoverflow.com/questions/800827/twitter-oauth-callbackurl-localhost-development).
+This is because Twitter does not redirect to `localhost` addresses for [OAuth callbacks](https://stackoverflow.com/questions/800827/twitter-oauth-callbackurl-localhost-development).
 Some developers have luck setting a local `hosts` file entry, or using `127.0.0.1` instead of `localhost`, but the most reliable option is to host FusionAuth on a publicly accessible URL.
 Bear in mind the extra security considerations of this option.

 ### Configuring FusionAuth